cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-cloud-governance.md

 AWS Cloud Adoption Framework – _Prepare the organization for the cloud_

-Cloud computing introduces a significant shift in <font color=blue> how technology is procured, accessed, used, and managed </font>.
+Cloud computing introduces a significant shift in <font color=LightSlateBlue> how technology is procured, accessed, used, and managed </font>.
 - To operationalize and optimize the security program for the cloud, the organization needs to `understand the new paradigm, and update skills, adapt existing processes, and introduce new processes`.

 The [AWS Cloud Adoption Framework (CAF)](https://aws.amazon.com/professional-services/CAF/)